isaacbusie/stripe-api-docs-sample/README.md

 # stripe-api-docs-sample
-A docs sample of the Stripe Api
+My sample documentation API of the Stripe API